dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 ![the front end - detail view](/assets/images/blog/integration/integration-4.png)

 The detail view shows the results in a table.
 This table has a horizontal scroll bar, which can be adjusted to view all the fields.
-The table includes 'raw' results, so there are some 'technical' entries like `[object Object]` and some blanks.
-This could be refined further.
+The table includes 'raw' results, so there are some 'technical' entries like `[object Object]` and some blanks, which I think is fine for this mock up stage.

 **Responsive view**